jdoleary/Spellmasons/docs/DevLog.md

 ---
 The pathing only requires being inside an inverted poly if there is a single inverted poly anywhere, if there are none, it works fine with just regular polys

+## 2022.06/12
+I have 8 working days until Erin and I leave on our June Trip.
+By that time I think the game will be in a very good state.
+Major tasks I'll have done:
+- Map Generation
+- Liquid interaction
+- New Spell Toolbar
+- Stand alone server
+- Server browser
+- Better Menu